uerbzr/course-devops/DEVOPS.md

 ## Github or Azure Devops ?

-    🤝 Relationship Between GitHub and Azure DevOps
+### The Relationship Between GitHub and Azure DevOps

 🤝 Shared Ownership: Both platforms are owned and actively developed by Microsoft, which means they’re designed to complement each other rather than compete.

 ↘️ Integrated Workflows: You can link Azure Boards to GitHub commits, pull requests, and issues, enabling full traceability from planning to deployment.

 ⚔️ Cross-Platform CI/CD: Azure Pipelines can build and deploy code from GitHub repositories, and GitHub Actions can trigger Azure services, creating a hybrid DevOps pipeline.

 🏳️‍🌈 Unified Licensing: GitHub Enterprise licenses now include Azure DevOps Basic usage rights, streamlining access across both platforms.

 🪪 Security Synergy: GitHub Advanced Security features like secret scanning and code analysis are being integrated into Azure DevOps via GHAzDO (GitHub Advanced Security for Azure DevOps).

 ## They are Similar!